-I'm Leon; born in the Netherlands; middle school in Dresden, Germany; high school in Rye, NY (Go Garnets!); currently majoring in Computer Science at TU Delft; currently working on my MSc Artificial Intelligence at the University of Edinburgh.
+I'm Leon; born in the Netherlands; middle school in Dresden, Germany; high school in Rye, NY (Go Garnets!); undergrad in Computer Science at TU Delft; currently working on my MSc Artificial Intelligence at the University of Edinburgh.

 The more experience I have with a skill, the earlier it's listed.